-For information on engine oil filler cap location, refer to "Engine Compartment" in "Maintaining Your Vehicle" for further information.
+The engine oil filler cap also shows the recommended engine oil viscosity for your engine.
+For information on engine oil filler cap location, refer to the "Engine Compartment" in this section.

 Lubricants which do not have both the engine oil certification mark and the correct SAE viscosity grade number should not be used.